liezelviray/BAN210---Predictive-Analytics/README.md

-# BAN210---Predictive-Analytics
+# BAN210-Predictive-Analytics
-A repository for excercises made for 210-Predictive Analytics course.
-Using SAS Enterprise Miner
+A repository for excercises made for 210-Predictive Analytics course using SAS Enterprise Miner